xuzhuoxi/RocketDriver-Docs/pages/ManualInclude_8_RpgMaterial_en.md

   The abstract class that implements IMaterialOper, implements some functions, and subclasses can override the behavior.
 + MaterialWorth
   An abstract class that implements IMaterialWorth, implements some functions, and subclasses can override the behavior.
++ MaterialValidDuration
+  An abstract class that implements IMaterialValid, implements some functions, and subclasses can override the behavior.
++ MaterialValidStamp
+  An abstract class that implements IMaterialValid, implements some functions, and subclasses can override the behavior.

 #### 8.1.3 User module design description
 + Provides normal user data functions.